 Couchsurfing is not that easy in Kyrgyzstan.
 In Bishkek, there is a sizable community, but during the summer season, couches are often booked in advance, so make plans early enough to secure your couch or floor space.
 Outside of Bishkek, there aren’t that many hosts.

 When traveling, you might get invited at random by people.
 This is generally a delightful experience and you should indulge.
 If you don’t want to drink, make that clear.
 If you want to leave or have other plans, make that clear.
 People can be pushy at times, especially with their food, but they understand “I am really very full,” “Sorry, I cannot stand the taste of kymis” or, “I really should get going now” (you might have to repeat it a few times, though).
-But, you will never encounter the kind of oppressive, do-as-I-say hospitality that can make traveling in places like Iran or Kurdistan a burden.

 The many yurts dotted around the countryside serve as a testament to the camping spirit of the Kyrgyz.
 Finding a scenic spot should never be an issue in Kyrgyzstan.